Our Adventure Guides put together a list of the most frequently asked questions visitors ask about the FREE Creole Nature Trail All-American Road.

 - Where does the Creole Nature Trail start?

 The trail loops through Calcasieu and Cameron Parishes along the coast.
-A great place to start your journey is at the Creole Nature Trail Adventure Point, 2740 Ruth St. in Sulphur just south of Exit 20 on Interstate 10.
+A great place to start your journey is at the Creole Nature Trail Adventure Point, 2740 Ruth St. Sulphur just south of Exit 20 on Interstate 10, just south of Sonic Drive-In.
 To view an interactive trail map, click here.

 - How long does it take to drive the Creole Nature Trail?

 The core loop is 108 miles and can take the better part of a day (6-8 hours) to adequately enjoy all of the stops along the route.
 The entire trail is 180 miles with eastern & western extensions along the coast.
 If you only have half a day (4 hours), consider doing one side of the trail by going down to the Gulf of Mexico and head back up the way you came.
 For perspective, if you were to head directly from Creole Nature Trail Adventure Point to Holly Beach on the Gulf, it would take rough 45 minutes.